jmercz/isoVec/README.md

 #### Natural Element Composition

 By setting the `get_isotopes()` keyword argument `use_natural=True`, a surrogate `Isotope` object is added to the list instead, if the `Element` object is one of the implemented natural elements.
 This surrogate object represents an element with natural occuring abundance.
+While the argument `True` applies this behaviour to all applicable elements (and `False` to none), the user can also pass a collection of `Element` objects, that should be considered for that behaviour.
 Since only natural elements were used in this tutorial, the following code:

 ```python
 isotope_vector = air.get_isotopes(mode="atomic", use_natural=True)